-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Germany: The only investigation that we have into that — they have not been shredding any ballots.
 There was an issue in Cobb County where they were doing normal office shredding, getting rid of old stuff, and we investigated that.
 But this stuff from, you know, from you know past elections.

-Trump: It doesn’t pass the smell test because we hear they’re shredding thousands and thousands of ballots and now what they’re saying, “Oh, we’re just cleaning up the office.”
-Yeah.
+Trump: It doesn’t pass the smell test because we hear they’re shredding thousands and thousands of ballots, and now what they’re saying, “Oh, we’re just cleaning up the office.”
+You know.

 Raffensperger: Mr. President, the problem you have with social media, they — people can say anything.

 Trump: Oh this isn’t social media.
 This is Trump media.
 It’s not social media.
-It’s really not it’s not social media.
+It’s really not; it’s not social media.
 I don’t care about social media.
 I couldn’t care less.
 Social media is Big Tech.
-Big Tech is on your side.
-I don’t even know why you have a side, because you should want to have an accurate election.
+Big Tech is on your side, you know.
+I don’t even know why you have a side because you should want to have an accurate election.
 And you’re a Republican.

 Raffensperger: We believe that we do have an accurate election.

 Trump: No, no you don’t.
-No, no you don't.
+No, no you don’t.
 You don’t have.
 Not even close.
 You’re off by hundreds of thousands of votes.
-And just on the small numbers, you’re off on these numbers and these numbers can’t be just — well, why wont? — Okay.
+And just on the small numbers, you’re off on these numbers, and these numbers can’t be just — well, why wont? — Okay.
 So you sent us into Cobb County for signature verification, right?
 You sent us into Cobb County, which we didn’t want to go into.
 And you said it would be open to the public.
-So we had our experts there they weren’t allowed into the room.
+So we had our experts there, they weren’t allowed into the room.
 But we didn’t want Cobb County.
 We wanted Fulton County.
 And you wouldn’t give it to us.
 Now, why aren’t we doing signature — and why can’t it be open to the public?

 And why can’t we have professionals do it instead of rank amateurs who will never find anything and don’t want to find anything?
-They don’t want to find, you know, they don’t want to find anything.
+They don’t want to find, you know they don’t want to find anything.
 Someday you’ll tell me the reason why, because I don’t understand your reasoning, but someday you’ll tell me the reason why.
 But why don’t you want to find?

 Germany: Mr. President, we chose Cobb County —